 [in response to Fletcher stating that he "owns" Channel 62]

-Bob: Don't you already own Channel 8?
+Bob: Wait a minute, wait a minute.
+Don't you already own Channel 8?
 Isn't it illegal to own two television stations in the same town?

 [George and Bob do not say anything]

 R.J.
-Fletcher: Then I guess I'll turn this place into a parking lot.
+Fletcher: I guess I'll have to turn this place into a parking lot!

 [then Fletcher laughs hysterically]